skagankose/ada_fall_2017/index.md

 To retrieve the patents from the Patentsview database, keywords and IPC symbols are used.
 IPC symbols allows to classify patents from different sector.
 For example the IPC symbol F01B 3 (F = Mechanical engineering, lighting, heating, weapon, 01 = Machines or engines in general, B = Steam engines, 3 = Reciprocating-pison machines or engines with cylender axes).
 Keywords allows us to confirm that the patent technology from IPC correspond exactly to what we are looking for.

 In order to help us to find the IPC symbols corresponds to which sector, the website http://www.wipo.int/classifications/ipc/en/ is used.
-A research can be carried out by keywords and then the every IPC symbols are checked separately to confirm they match with our sector criterium.
+IPC symbols are searched separately to confirm they match with our sector criterium.

-One important point to mention that since all of these sector have characteristic specific to themselves, we analyze them separately.
-Although there are some methods that we applied for all of them, for the most part, each of these sector-wise analysis followed different methodologies which best suit for these sectors.

 ## 2.1 Energy Patents Analysis

 Energy is a high-end sector that changed significantly over the years.
 The renewable energy sector became more and more unavoidable to fight against global warming.
 Some new technologies emerged whereas some other became less attractive.
 This part of the study aims to highlight the new trends in energy.
 Three different categories will be compared : Renewable energy, coal and gas, nuclear energy.
-By analyzing this sector, a study will be carried out to understand how countries are taking more consideration of global warming, trying to get rid of fossil energy or decrease the nuclear research.
-Inside the renewable category, many subcategories will be studied : Solar photovoltaic, solar thermic, wind, hydro, wave and tidal, carbon capture and storage.
+By analyzing this sector, a study will be carried out to understand how countries are taking more consideration of global warming, trying to get rid of fossil energy or decrease their nuclear research.
+Inside the renewable category, many subcategories will be studied : solar photovoltaic, solar thermic, wind, hydro, wave and tidal, carbon capture and storage.
 All these technologies will be compare from 2006 to 2016.

 The keywords used for the renewable energy technology are given in the paper "Patent-based Technology report - Alternative Energy Technology" made by the "World Intellectual Property Organization", which gives a fairly accurate result.
 For the nuclear/coal and gas sector, the website http://www.wipo.int/classifications/ipc/en/ is used.
 For the latter, keywords are researched and every potential IPC symbols are studied separately to find a match in the category.

-First, using patentsview API, queries are send in the database to obtain the number of patent over years for every sectors.
+Patentsview API is used to send queries to the database to obtain the number of patents over years for every sectors.

 ### Evolution of the different sectors in energy